 A ground movement assessment was carried out at the site by Applied Geotechnical Engineering under the instruction of Site Analytical Services Limited (Report Reference P4118).
-The report is provided as Appendix C to this report and concludes that given good workmanship, including stiff bracing to the excavations, the predicted level of damage to the houses at Nos 13 and 17 Lyndhurst Terrace, arising from the excavation of a basement at No 15, is very slight' or less.
-Damage to the separate garage structure at No 17 is predicted to lie at the low end of 'slight', as defined in Ref 2.
+The report is provided as Appendix C to this report and concludes the predicted level of damage to the houses at Nos 13 and 17 Lyndhurst Terrace, arising from the excavation of a basement at No 15, is 'very slight' or less, as defined in Ref 2.